What you’ll study

 - find out how psychology-based influences impact our food choices (eg. restraint, disinhibition).

-In your final week, you will:
+In this final week, you’ll:

 - explore behaviour change methods

 - identify policy or in-store techniques to influence consumer purchase patterns